ConceptFusion: Open-set Multimodal 3D Mapping: Acknowledgements

 \section{Acknowledgements}

-KM, JBT, and AT acknowledge funding support from ARL grant W911NF1820218.
+This project was supported in part (KM, AT, JBT) by the Army Research Laboratory (grant W911NF1820218), and from the office of naval research (ONR) via the multidisciplinary university research initiatives (MURI) program.
+KM and JBT also acknowledge funding support from a university engagement research grant from Lockheed Martin Corporation.
 The authors thank Tamar Rott Shaham, Chuang Gan, Joanna Materzynska, Songyou Peng, and Toni Rosinol for discussions and useful feedback over the course of this project.
+FS and LP thank NSERC for funding support.
+LP acknowledges support from the Canada CIFAR AI Chairs program.
 We thank Pulkit Agrawal for providing us with a UR5e robot for real-world experiments.